 This would be especially true for those who are in a career transition or in temporary contract job roles.
 They can use this period to revisit existing skills and build competencies to stay relevant and employable, for when the job landscape returns to normalcy.

-Employability workshops can help those who are in a season of securing a job. e2i’s Win the Job!
-Series, which covers job search trends, interview skills and salary negotiation tactics, aims to help job seekers build a solid foundation they can take off from.
+Employability workshops can help those who are in a season of securing a job.
+Participants who attend such workshops learn more about job search trends, interview skills and salary negotiation tactics, aims to help job seekers build a solid foundation they can take off from.
 Once your core is strong, more doors can be opened for you.

 “It’s always good to consider how employable you will be if your job is no longer around down the road.
 If I’m a data entry person, and data entry becomes obsolete, can I find employment in another job?”
 Gilbert shares.